dh1tw/dh1tw.de/content/post/2008-07-04-bandscope-modification-yaesu-ft1000mp.md

 Please note that advanced soldering skills are necessary to perform this modification.
 SMD soldering equipment is recommended.
 If this “surgery” isn't conducted with the necessary precaution, it's an easy way to damage the transceiver seriously.

 Please note that the author isn't liable for any damage caused as the result of attempting to carry out this modification!
 Although this modification was developed under best engineering practice, there still might be other or better alternatives available to tap an IF signal.

 # Analysis

-The FT1000MP has two build in receivers, which work more or less independent of each other.
-In each of these receivers several filters can be found.
-Some of them are optional and can be selected from the front end, but there are a lot of internal filters in the IF which also have to be considered while searching for the perfect tap point.
+The FT1000MP has two builds in receivers, which work more or less independently of each other.
+In each of these receivers, several filters can be found.
+Some of them are optional and can be selected from the front end, but there are a lot of internal filters in the IF which also has to be considered while searching for the perfect tap point.

 Computer Soundboards are capable to handle an input spectrum up to 192kHz.
 Therefore the tapped signal should be as wide as possible.